 National, State, and Tribal parks abound here.
 Scenic and historic byways crisscross and intersect throughout the region, taking you on a spectacular journey through time.

 Pick a season in the Four Corners.
-Fishing on the San Juan River Quality Waters, skiing at Purgatory, Telluride or Wolf Creek Ski areas are world class destinations.
+Fishing on the San Juan River Quality Waters.
+Ski at Purgatory, Telluride or Wolf Creek Ski areas.
 Mountain bike in Moab and Durango on a world championship course or ride leisurely along a single track.
-Snowmobile, cross country ski and snowshoe throughout the snow country of the San Juan, Sangre de Cristo and the La Sal Mountains.
+Snowmobile, cross-country ski, and snowshoe throughout the snow country of the San Juan, Sangre de Cristo and the La Sal Mountains.

 Hike or four wheel throughout the high desert and high country.
 Jeep and ATV rentals are available in most towns near where off-road travel is allowed.
 Please remember to stay on designated trails!
 Visit the numerous national, state and tribal parks.
 Visit ghost towns and ride the railroads that brought travelers from the east.
 Raft the white waters of the Animas, Dolores and San Juan Rivers.

 Play golf on world-class courses.
 Boat, sail, windsurf, swim and fish at Lake Powell, Navajo Dam, Vallecito Lake.
 Fish the numerous lakes and streams for trout, bass, and crappie.